 World News Network Studios, New York City

 If Amy Porter wasn’t pleased by the way her interview with Devin had played out, Jan Fields-Dixon was.
 It was more than seeing a member of New York’s news elite taken down a peg by a media savvy interviewee.
-Jan was old school when it came to reporting the news, someone who believed a journalist’s one and only responsibility was to report the events they were reporting on, not shape or distort them in order to match those the journalist held.
+Jan was old school when it came to reporting the news, someone who believed a journalist’s one and only responsibility was to report the events they were reporting on, not shape or distort them to match their own views.

-After leaving the control room from where she’d watched the interview, Jan made her way back to her office, closed the door and took a seat at her desk.
+After leaving the control room from where she’d watched the interview, Jan made her way back to her office, closed the door, and took a seat at her desk.
 Glancing over at a row of clocks on the wall across from her desk, she fixed her gaze on the one set to Pacific standard, smiling to herself when she saw she wouldn’t be interrupting anything her daughter-in-law might be in the middle of and would be free to talk to her without needing to worry about her son hearing what they were discussing.
 Pulling the cell phone she used for personal and private calls out of the black, non-descript messenger bag that served as her purse, she scrolled through the list of contacts until she found the number belonging to Christina Dixon.
-Not only was she a woman Jan considered to be one of the best journalists she’d ever met who shared many of Jan’s views on journalism, Chris was tenacious, a quality that would be critical in the days ahead as the people who had initiated the events that had played out in Arizona earlier in the day scrambled to find a way of putting a smiley face on what could easily turn into a political and PR disaster for an Administration enamored with creating a legacy for itself.
+Not only was she a woman Jan considered to be one of the best journalists she’d ever met who shared many of Jan’s views on journalism, Chris was tenacious, a quality that would be critical in the days ahead as the people who had initiated the events that had played out in Arizona earlier in the day scrambled to find a way of putting a smiley face on what could easily turn into a political and PR disaster.
+A disaster for an Administration enamored with creating a legacy for itself.

 Tucson, Arizona

-With the need to be at Davis-Monthan Air Base first thing in the morning where he would oversee the reception and marshaling of addition assets the Bureau and Homeland Security was sending in from across the U.S., Special Agent Steven Morelli gave serious thought to giving into his deputy’s insistence that he head home for a few hours.
-“You’ve been at it for forty-eight hours straight, living on little more than coffee, catnaps and whatever there is in the break room vending machines,” Special Agent Sandra Fyre pointed out.
-“If you expect to be able to be at the top of your game tomorrow, you need some serious down time.
+With the need to be at Davis-Monthan Air Force Base first thing in the morning where he would oversee the reception and marshaling of additional assets the Bureau and Homeland Security was sending in from across the U.S., Special Agent Steven Morelli gave serious thought to giving into his deputy’s insistence that he head home for a few hours.
+“You’ve been at it for forty-eight hours straight, living on little more than coffee, catnaps, and whatever there is in the break room vending machines,” Special Agent Sandra Fyre pointed out.
+“If you expect to be at the top of your game tomorrow, you need some serious down time.
 Besides,” she added as she made a show of wrinkling her nose, “you may not have noticed, but you’re starting to become a wee-bit ripe.”

 As was often the case, she was right.
-Having worked flat out without a break to speak of during the run up to the raid on the militia compound, followed by hours of harried activity in its aftermath, he was teetering on the edge.
+Having worked flat out without a break to speak of during the run-up to the raid on the militia compound, followed by hours of harried activity in its aftermath, he was teetering on the edge.
 It was more than simple physical exhaustion.
-Watching a raid carried out in a manner he had advised against go as badly as it could have from afar had been difficult for Morelli, but not near as agonizing as the need to deal with a flood of orders, advice, recommendations and demands for updates from the Phoenix office and agencies heads and politicians in Washington.
+Watching a raid carried out in a manner he had advised against go as badly as it could have from afar had been difficult for Morelli, but not near as agonizing as the need to deal with a flood of orders, advice, recommendations, and demands for updates from the Phoenix office and agency heads and politicians in Washington.